 Normal movement of the shoulders at 45 degrees

-When you are bringing those elbows further back and going past 45 degrees, it puts a lot more stress on the shoulders and it also takes the shoulder blades and tilts them forward.
+Bringing those elbows further back and going past 45 degrees puts a lot more stress on the shoulders and takes the shoulder blades and tilts them forward.
 This ends up mashing up all the tissues in the shoulders, specifically the rotator cuffs.